aryanjais/stock-gain-tracker/README.md

 ## Usage

 1. Add your stock transactions using the form
+2. Edit existing transactions by clicking the edit button (✏️) in the list view
+3. Import multiple transactions at once using the CSV upload feature
-2. Switch between different views:
+4. Switch between different views:
    - **Stock List**: View all your transactions
    - **Net Profit/Loss**: Interactive calculator
    - **Portfolio Summary**: Comprehensive portfolio analysis